 Again the above form is part of the freebie of my rules program in the preview option but you can really get rid of your wall clip chart with any rules program you use!

 So what exactly did my behavior program look like?

-– a orange card – they had a perfect & expected day
+– an orange card – they had a perfect & expected day

-– a purple car – I picked a couple a day to get purple
+– a purple car – I picked a couple of days to get purple

 – or a yellow – a rule reminder card (which is the form above)